monu754/Booking-Platform/README.md

 - IDE folders
 - log files

-## Current Limitations

-These areas are still simplified or incomplete:

-- payment is simulated, not connected to a real payment gateway
-- Google auth creates or logs in local users but does not yet support advanced account linking flows
-- show timing management UI is still limited compared to full production booking platforms
-- analytics are UI-focused and not fully backed by live business reporting APIs
-- WebSocket seat locking is scaffolded but not fully production-grade

-## Recommended Next Improvements

-- add screen management per venue
-- add show timing creation/edit UI
-- add richer booking analytics APIs
-- add stronger account recovery flow
-- add toast notifications throughout the app
-- add automated frontend and backend tests
-- add deployment configuration

 ## Repository Setup Summary

 If someone clones this repo and wants the fastest successful run: